VrandaaGarg/SmartBite/README.md

-# 🍽️ SmartBite – Your Personal Restaurant Ordering Web App
+# 🍔 SmartBite – Your Personal Restaurant Ordering Website

 **SmartBite** is a full-stack restaurant food ordering system tailored for a **single restaurant owner**.
 From browsing dishes to placing orders, from managing dishes to viewing customers, it handles it all — with an intuitive UI and a smooth, animated experience.